Proneeta Swargiary

 Proneeta Swargiary is an Indian dancer.
 She is the winner of the dance reality show DID Season 5.
-Originally from the Baksa Bodoland Territorial Region, in Assam, she became a resident of Delhi after her family moved.
+Originally from the Baksa Bodoland Territorial Region, in Assam, she later became a resident of Delhi after her family moved.

 Career

-Swargiary was on the fifth season of Dance India Dance.
-She became the winner of Dance India Dance 5 with the team of Punit Pathak, named “Punit Ke Panthers” and came into limelight with her performance on “Hoto Pe Bas Tera Naam Hai”.
+Swargiary praticipated in the fifth season of Dance India Dance.
+She was the winner of Dance India Dance 5 with the team of Punit Pathak, named “Punit Ke Panthers” and came into limelight with her performance on “Hoto Pe Bas Tera Naam Hai”.
 The sole reason for her participating in Dance India Dance was her love for dance.
-She was also in India's Got Talent and She was also a competitor in Dance Champions, but was eliminated.
+She was also in India's Got Talent and She was also a competitor in Dance Champions, from which she was later eliminated.